 In 2023, Maple Leaf Foods continued to commit resources to Sanitation is a foundational and critical part of our Food Safety Strategy.
 To prevent foodborne illness, it is paramount that all its fresh poultry pathogen reduction efforts by focusing on Salmonella monitoring, development and execution of mitigation plants, equipment, and surfaces are cleaned and sanitized following strict protocols and performed and verified in a stanstrategies along the entire end-to-end fresh poultry supply chain. dardized manner.
 In 2020, the approved sanitation strategy was launched as a rigorous Sanitation Strategy deployment.
-In Properly cooking fresh poultry kills Salmonella, but our path the first two years, standardization of practices was achieved forward is to first focus on pathogen reduction.
-Our multi-year through plant assessments by corporate sanitation and through Salmonella reduction strategy results in a reduction in the prevathe execution of an improvement plan that each plant owned lence, load and likelihood of the presence of the most pathogenic salmonella stereotypes: those most commonly associated with with corporate sanitation support.
+In the first two years, standardization of practices was achieved through plant assessments by corporate sanitation and through the execution of an improvement plan that each plant owned with corporate sanitation support.